-The early Christians understood this.
-So they kept many of the Pagan symbols of spring; they absorbed them, as it were, in part, perhaps, because these symbols are so primal and so beautiful.
+The early Christians understood this, and so they kept many ancient Pagan symbols of the spring: they absorbed them, as it were, in part, perhaps, because these symbols are so primal and so beautiful.

 It is, after all, a beautiful world we live in.

 Happy Easter, Peter.